Drassil/git-wiki-theme/docs/Installation.md

 ### Compiling on Windows

-Open CMake , press `Browse Source...` button and select the folder that you cloned earlier then press `Browse Build...` and select a folder where the CMake will generate the build files.
+Open CMake, press `Browse Source...` button and select the folder that you cloned earlier then press `Browse Build...` and select a folder where the CMake will generate the build files.
 Press the `Configure` button.

 CMake will ask you to select what compiler to use.
 For example you'll want to select `Visual Studio 15 2017` to compile binaries using Visual Studio 2017.
 If you want to build using x64 set `Optional platform for generator` to x64.
 Do not change the `Use default native compilers` option.
 Press `Finish` and wait until CMake is done checking for requires files.